What is General Systems Theory?

 One of the most fascinating concepts in General Systems Theory is the Equifinality Principle—the idea that there are multiple paths to the same outcome.
 In business, this means there isn’t always just one “right” way to complete a process.
 Different teams, tools, or workflows can achieve the same goal depending on the context.

 By embracing equifinality, businesses can stay flexible, adapt to change, and empower teams to find the most efficient route to success, whether through automation, delegation, or innovation.
-It’s a powerful reminder that system design should focus on results, not rigid rules.
+It’s a powerful reminder that system design should focus on achieving results, not adhering to rigid rules.

 Think in Systems